 By Public Transit

-Barcelona’s Metro system consists of six main lines; it crisscrosses the city more frequently and with greater efficiency than the bus network.
-Service operates Sunday to Thursday from 5am to midnight, and Friday and Saturday from 5am to 2am.
-Each Metro station entrance is marked with a red diamond.
-The major station for all subway lines is Plaça de Catalunya.
+The six lines of Barcelona’s Metro system crisscross the city more frequently and with greater speed than the bus network.
+Service operates Sunday to Thursday from 5am to midnight, Friday 5am to 2am, and a full 24 hours on Saturday.
+Each Metro station entrance is marked with an “M” in a red diamond.
+The major station for all lines is Plaça de Catalunya.

 About 190 bus lines traverse the city and, not surprisingly, you don’t want to ride them at rush hour.
-Most buses run daily from 5:30am to 10pm; some night buses go along the principal arteries from 11pm to 4am.
-You can buy your ticket when boarding.
+Most buses run daily 6am to 10pm; some night buses go along the principal arteries from 10pm to 6am.
+You can buy your ticket when boarding or buy a multiple ticket in a machine in any metro stop.
 Red buses cut through the city center during the day; yellow ones operate at night.
+A recent streamlining of the bus system has tried to make routes clearer by re-naming east-west routes with an H (for “horizontal”), north-south routes V (“vertical”), and D for diagonal.
+Tickets, good for 90 minutes, are interchangeable between the metro and the bus system.

 By Barcelona Bus Turistic